R) Provisions

 Level 1 - Quoted (unadjusted) prices in active markets for identical assets or liabilities.

-Level 2 - Valuation techniques for which the lowest level input that has a significant effect on the fair value measurement are observable, either
+Level 2 - Valuation techniques for which the lowest level input that has a significant effect on the fair value measurement are observable, either directly or indirectly.

-Level 3 - Valuation techniques for which the lowest level input which has a significant effect on the fair value measurement is not based on
+Level 3 - Valuation techniques for which the lowest level input which has a significant effect on the fair value measurement is not based on observable market data.

 The following table provides the Fair Value Measurement Hierarchy of the Company’s Assets and Liabilities -

-43 Financial Risk Management Objectives nnd Policies
+43 Financial Risk Management Objectives and Policies

 The Company’s principal financial liabilities comprise of trade and other payables, borrowings, security deposits.
 The main purpose of these financial liabilities is to finance the Company’s operations.
 The Company's principal financial assets include trade and other receivables, cash, fixed deposits and security deposits that derive directly from its operations.

 The Company is exposed to market risk, credit risk and liquidity risk.
-The Company’s senior management oversees the management of these risks.
+The Company's senior management oversees the management of these risks.
 The Company's senior management is supported by Finance department that advises on financial risks and the appropriate financial risk governance framework for the Company.
-The Finance department provides assurance to the Company's senior management that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company’s policies and risk objectives.
+The Finance Department provides assurance to the Company's senior management that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
 It is the company's policy that no trading in derivatives for speculative purposes may be undertaken.
-The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below
+The Board of Directors reviews and agrees policies for managing each of these risks, which are summarized below.

 43.1 Market Risk